raventid/write-you-async-for-a-great-good/byte_buffer_story.md

 String in Ruby (and many other languages) can have an encoding characteristics.
 Will use BINARY because we are not planning to store human readable strings here, just some data (which might be malformed or not completely readed from source yet)

+So, our byte_buffer is pretty cool, but it's not very usable :(

+What if we want to add some data to this storage?
+What if we want to read from it?

+Let's introduce `<<` method!
+It's like adding something to array, but in our case we will be adding something to byte_buffer!